 Learning in the brain

-o How do they interact during learning to build (and use) the memory base.
+o How do they interact during learning to build (and then use) the knowledge base.

-o Guidelines to aligning teaching and learning strategies with learning stages.
+o Guidelines to aligning teaching and learning strategies with the learning stages.

 Basic brain function

-The function of the brain, in very general terms, is to receive signals from the environment, processes them and respond effectively to support the well-being and survival of the organism.
-The information about what may be effective in a given situation is retrieved from the Long Term Memory system that stores information from past scenarios.
+The function of the brain, in very general terms, is to receive signals from the environment, process them and respond effectively to support the well-being and survival of the organism.
+The information about what may be effective in a given situation is retrieved from the long-term memory system that stores knowledge gained from past experiences.

-How is the information stored in Long-Term Memory?
+How is the knowledge stored in long-term memory?

-It is widely accepted on the basis of scientific findings that information is stored in neuronal patterns.
-Neurons are the basic functional unit of the brain, they communicate with each other by sending and receiving signals.
+It is widely accepted on the basis of scientific findings that knowledge is stored in neuronal patterns.
+Neurons are the basic functional unit of the brain, they communicate by sending and receiving electrochemical signals.
 By activating each other they form pathways and networks of synchronous activity.
-This is the basic mechanism of how the brain works.
-The information that we remember is stored in specific patterns of neuronal activity - as represented in this highly simplified model of nodes and connectors.
+If new connections are formed to create new networks, they can be potentially reactivated in the future.
+Our knowledge is stored in specific patterns of neuronal activity - as represented in this highly simplified model of nodes and connectors.

-The specific patterns are created during learning, stabilized and stored in long-term memory, and potentially, reactivated upon recollection.
-To illustrate with a simplified model of nods (neurons) and connectors (synapses): the concept "Tiger" is represented as a group of neurons that are simultaneously active (turquoise rectangle in the figure).
-This neural activity (representing the tiger) is associated through connections to other neuronal patterns (representing for example “Zoo”, "Predator", "Jungle", “Danger”, etc.) that together encompass what we know about tigers.
-To execute an effective response, the relevant information should be accessed, combined with stimuli coming from the environment, and then manipulated and connected.
+The specific patterns are initially created during learning, then potentially stabilized and stored in long-term memory.
+In the future, they may be reactivated upon recollection or retrieval.
+To illustrate using the model: let's say that the concept "Tiger" is represented as a small network (turquoise rectangle in the figure).
+This network is associated through connections to other networks (representing for example “Zoo”, "Predator", "Jungle", “Mammal”, etc.) that together encompass what we know about tigers.
+To execute an effective response, the relevant knowledge should be accessed and retrieved, combined with stimuli coming from the environment, and then manipulated and connected.
 The mental function that maintains this sequence of actions in "real-time is called working memory.

-Working Memory is where all the mental processing takes place: real-time thinking: combining incoming information with retrieved information from long-term memory, manipulating them to create an output, usually in the form of a decision or action.
+Working memory is the cognitive function that enables conscious mental processing or real-time thinking: combining incoming information with retrieved knowledge from long-term memory, manipulating them to create an output (that may or may not be associated with a response).

-The most prominent feature of the working memory system is its limited capacity: it is possible to handle only a small number of items simultaneously.
-Many are familiar with the 7±2 items limit (i.e. the normal range of items held in working memory is 5 to 9 items), but the capacity maybe even lower and closer to just 4 isolated and unfamiliar items.
-Using this demo you can experience the limited working memory capacity and explore how it decreases when it is required to handle unfamiliar items (undefined shapes) compared with familiar ones (digits).
+The most notable feature of this function is its limited capacity: it is possible to handle and manipulate only a small number of items simultaneously.
+Many are familiar with the 7±2 items limit (i.e. the normal range of items held in working memory is 5 to 9 items), however, the capacity may be even lower and closer to just 4 isolated and unfamiliar items.
+The exact number is not so important, but the notion that this function is highly limited is a major factor in the basis of our cognitive abilities.

-1. It is where thinking takes place: connecting incoming new information with prior knowledge, and where both are manipulated.
+1. It is the "live" thinking function: connecting incoming new information with prior knowledge, and manipulating them.

 2. It has a limited capacity.

 The answer is obviously no, not in the long term.
 So, what else is important to consider?

 if "memory is the residue of the thought", then the 'thought' should process the information in a way that can be "read" by the memory store.